Superalgos/Superalgos/README.md

 ### Sensors and Indicators Output

-The route for writting bot's output is built as follows:
+The route for writing bot's output is built as follows:

 ```Bot Name and version > the version of AACloud (an internal platform component) > the version of the data set > Output folder```